Carleton University Students' Association: 2009 CFS referendum petition

 During the 2009–2010 school year, a group of students launched a petition to hold a referendum on possible disaffiliation of CUSA from the CFS.
 Stated reasoning for this referendum was to counter issues such as the claimed ineffectiveness of the CFS and interference in other university's unions.
 In a press release the petitioners stated that the CFS "made almost no gains as a lobby group in its 30 years of operation."
 This was strongly denied by the CFS.

 After several weeks a counter petition was created to try to bar the issue from going to a university-wide vote, which was controversially spearheaded by several CUSA officials.
 Soon afterward CUSA officially endorsed the counter-petition by a vote of 17 in favour, 7 against and 9 abstaining.
 The motion also mandates that CUSA members must advocate in favour of the CFS.
 This has attracted more criticism toward CUSA by students who feel it should stay neutral and instead try to help students make an informed decision.
 The pro-referendum petition ended up garnering over 2300 signatures before its submission to the CFS offices in Toronto.
 Despite being hand-delivered by a Bailiff, the CFS have stated they did not receive the petition.
 A referendum at Carleton had previously been held in 1995, on the possibility of joining the newly formed Canadian Alliance of Student Associations (CASA), that lost narrowly.

 Disqualification of VP Student Services

 In 2016, Ashley Courchene, a third year political science major, ran for Vice President Student Services under the slate Change.
-After winning the election by only 21 votes, the Chief Electoral Officer (CEO) Matt Swain disqualified the Change slate due to an alleged infraction by the assistant campaign manager Ahmad Gitteh and presidential candidate Abdullah Jabber, which led to Ashley Courchene's disqualification.
+After she won the election by 21 votes, the Chief Electoral Officer (CEO) Matt Swain disqualified the Change slate due to an alleged infraction by the assistant campaign manager Ahmad Gitteh and presidential candidate Abdullah Jabber, which led to Ashley Courchene's disqualification.
 Mr. Courchene successfully appealed the disqualification to the Electoral Board.
 Your Carleton then successfully appealed to the Constitutional Board (which overrides the electoral board).
 Mr. Courchene then went to the Ontario Superior Court, which reinstated him to the position of VPSS.
 Neither CUSA nor Your Carleton appealed the court's decision.